technique

 How Ruke patterns use it

-Use this page together with K2tog when explaining mirrored decreases.
+- Use it together with K2tog when explaining mirrored shaping.

-It helps readers understand why decrease direction matters in shaping, not just that one stitch is removed.
+- It helps a knitter understand why decrease direction matters, not only stitch count.

 When to use it